+Robertson has been a Fellow with the Canadian Global AFfairs Institute since 2008, serving as vice president (2010-2022) and opening their Ottawa Office in 2010.
 Robertson was a senior advisor to Dentons US LLP (formerly McKenna, Long and Aldridge LLP) from 2010-2018 working for most of the time with the Business Council of Canada (formerly Canadian Council of Chief Executives).
-He served (2009-2016) on the board, of Canada World Youth, including as chair and vice-chair.
+He served (2009-2016) on the board, of Canada World Youth, including as chair (2013-16) and vice-chair (2011-2013).
 He is a long-time member and former president (2009-11) of the National Capital Branch of the Canadian International Council.
 Robertson is a former member of Carleton’s President’s Advisory Council and a current member of the NPSIA Advisory Council.
 He is honorary chair of the Canada Arizona Business Council.
 He is a member of the Retired Heads of Mission Association.
-He has served on the board and now advisory council of the Conference of Defence Associations Institute since 2010.
+He served on the board and then advisory council of the Conference of Defence Associations Institute 2010-2018.

 Robertson has taught at Carleton University, Queen’s University Public Executive Program, Canadian National Defence College, the Canada School of Public Service and the Canadian Foreign Service Institute.
 Robertson is co-editor of Diplomacy in the Digital Age: Essays in honour of Ambassador Allan Gotlieb (2011).

 Robertson served as president of the Historica Foundation.
 He was editor of bout de papier: Canada’s Journal of Foreign Service and Diplomacy and president of the Professional Association of Foreign Service Officers.